Arts and Sciences Diversity Lecture Series Grant

 Applications due Nov.
 15 and Apr.
 15

 The College of Arts and Sciences will provide funding of $500 to $1,000 to host prominent speakers, presenters, or performers.
-Funding will supplement what each unit or units commit towards the speaker's visit.
+Funding will supplement what the organizing units commit towards the speaker's visit.
 The speaker's activities must include a lecture or performance open to the full university community, although this lecture/performance may be aimed either at a general audience or primarily at faculty and students in the speaker's discipline.
 In all cases, and unless special circumstances emerge, it is expected that speakers have time assigned to meet with undergraduate and/or graduate students.
-Speakers' activities are expected to be listed in the unit's speaker/performance series and as part of the Arts and Sciences Diversity Series.
-Applications from all Arts and Sciences departments will be considered.
-When appropriate, partnerships with non-ArtSci units are encouraged.
+Speakers' activities are expected to be listed in the unit's speaker/performance series and as part of the Arts and Sciences Diversity Lecture Series.
+Applications from all College of Arts and Sciences departments will be considered.
+When appropriate, partnerships with units outside of the college are encouraged.

 Some portion of a speaker's proposed activities must address issues of diversity or multiculturalism in general or in the context of a given discipline or group of disciplines, and speakers will be given additional consideration if they belong to a group that is underrepresented in that discipline.